dbwebb-se/databas/example/nodejs/world/README.md

 Example on how to connect to a database using JavaScript.

-This example also contains well defined code structure using a `src/` directory, modules, config files and static code validators.
+This example also contains well defined code structure using a `src/` directory with modules, config files and static code validators.